Fellenex/PhotoTools/readme.md

 # Negating:
 ## Problem:
-    Some scanners won't invert the image's colour, and it must be done digitally.
+    Some scanners won't invert the image's colour, and so it must be done digitally.
 ## Solution:
     Batch colour inversion